HashCash-Consultants/go-live/services/aurora/internal/docs/reference/resources/asset.md

 title: Asset
 ---

-**Assets** are the units that are traded on the Hcnet Network.
+**Assets** are the units that are traded on the HcNet Network.

 An asset consists of an type, code, and issuer.

-To learn more about the concept of assets in the Hcnet network, take a look at the [Hcnet assets concept guide](https://www.hcnet.org/developers/guides/concepts/assets.html).
+To learn more about the concept of assets in the HcNet network, take a look at the [HcNet assets concept guide](https://www.hcnet.org/developers/guides/concepts/assets.html).

 ## Attributes